 It’s small, yet Broome is an iconic Australian destination, ideal for tourists who crave something different.
-The good news is that direct flights from Singapore (just four hours) are available again this June, after a successful run last year.
-Still not sure?
+The town is just a 2.5-hour flight north of Perth, which is easily reached by direct flight from Singapore.
 Read our rundown of the fab things to do in Broome; it’ll be on your list of must-visits in no time!

 #1 Catch the “Staircase to the Moon”